Published February 22, 2021

-Being a self-described Type-A workaholic means that there is a need to set boundaries while working from home and being honest about when she needs help.
-She works with her supervisor on case planning and regularly connects with her coworkers to discuss updates because they share the on-call duties.
-It is not only work that pulls them together, they also have pizza and game nights to decompress as a team.
+Being a self-described Type-A workaholic means Park must set boundaries while working from home and be honest about when she needs help.
+She works with her supervisor on case planning and regularly connects with her co-workers to discuss updates because they share the on-call duties.
+It is not only work that pulls them together; they also have pizza and game nights to decompress as a team.

 In addition to juggling her work duties, Park does focus on scheduling time for herself.
 “I plan a minimum of 30 minutes every day where I can do whatever makes me happy and I avoid my work computer or phone.
 During quarantine, I picked up knitting as a hobby, and have found that it's very calming for me, and finishing a project, mostly a lot of hats, is very satisfying."

 A tip for UB’s future graduates would be to remind yourselves that self-care isn't glamorous.
 “It's not all bubble baths and face masks.
 Sometimes the best thing you can do for yourself is to do the difficult things — make a budget sheet, limit contact with negative people, plan to take the exam to become an LMSW and so on.
 It sounds cliché, but the friends and connections I've made at UB, especially during my time at field placements, highlighted the importance of support and self-care when tumbling head-first into a field made to help others in need.”